 What is the most important part of a magic trick?
 (Pt 2)

-I realise it is a bit strange to have a second piece about the most important part of a magic trick, since surely there is only one answer.
+I realise it is a bit strange to write a second piece about the most crucial part of a magic trick since surely there is only one answer.
 I covered that answer yesterday by the saying that there are three parts; practice, more practice and even more practice.
-There is another part to that, and it isn't more practice, even though that is kind of the case.
-This time I'm referring to the extra something that is absolutely key to making your magic exceptional.
+There is another part to that, and it isn't more practice, although that is kind of the case.
+This time I'm referring to the extra something that is key to making your magic exceptional.

 The answer is you.
 You are the most important part of the show.
-Of course, the magic you've chosen to perform, the patter that goes with it, the jokes you use (or don't if your more serious), how you dress, your voice and your body language are all very important.
+Of course, the magic you've chosen to perform, the patter that goes with it, the jokes you use (or don't use if you're more serious), how you dress, your voice and your body language are all essential.
 However, your character or persona that you take on while performing, which is the amalgamation of all of those factors and many more, is what is truly important.

-I mentioned in one of my previous articles that myself and other magician’s are often booked by the same clients again and again because of who we are.
-They keep coming back to us, and book us because of the rapport they, and the other guests, build with us.
+I mentioned in one of my previous articles that other magicians and I are often booked by the same clients again and again because of who we are.
+They keep coming back to us and book us because of the rapport they, and the other guests, build with us.
 We are memorable, both for our effects, but what is far more crucial, is how we do them and why.
 Finding someone's card in a deck is a lovely magic effect, but it is several times more powerful when there is a reason for it that fits with our characters and our performance.

-It can be strange to be honest during a magic show which is inherently made up of lies and misdirection, but from my experience it has always brought my audience in closer as they get to know me better and see me for a human being.
-This fits my character though as I don't profess to have magic powers, but rather portray myself as being along for the ride as much as my audience is, relying on magic to get out of sticky situations that I have inevitably gotten myself into.
+It can be strange to be honest during a magic show which is inherently made up of lies and misdirection.
+From my experience, it has always brought my audience in closer as they get to know me better and see me for a human being.
+This fits my character though as I don't profess to have magic powers, but rather portray myself as being along for the ride as much as my audience is.
+Instead, I have to rely on magic to get out of sticky situations that I have inevitably gotten myself into, one way or another.

 Both of these factors and many more will present themselves to you as you perform.
 They are all opportunities to learn more about yourself as an individual and as a performer.
-So take these chances to discover all that you can and you will find how out what the best version of yourself.
-It does take practice though!
-Next Post
+So take these chances to discover all that you can, and you will find how out what the best version of yourself.
+It does take practice, though!
+Previous Post Next Post